Weisberg TKD Testing Agenda/Requirements

 Middle school students, high school students, and adult students are expected to know the information on our website that pertains to their belt level and additional general information that is appropriate for their age/grade in school.
-Please scroll down for study guides.

 Examples of additional general information include pledge, tenets, oath, General Choi, why we kiap, belts, why say Tae Kwon, pattern meanings and steps, pattern purpose, why 24 patterns, other patterns information, TKD meaning, sine wave, theory of power, our curriculum though not all inclusive, step sparring, and anything else that has been covered in class.